BugelNiels/improcc/README.md

 ## Before you start

 To familiarize yourself with the framework, take a look at `improc.h`.
 This file contains the signatures of all the functions in the framework.
 You do not need to look at, or modify `improc.c` and `greyimviewer.c`.
-You will find a simple threshold demo in `main.c`, which demonstrates a basic usage of the framework.

 > Important: When using the framework, do not access any of the struct values directly.
 Only use the provided getter/setter functions.